Thanthi TV: History

 NDTV Hindu was launched on 16 May 2009, owned by NDTV (51%) and The Hindu Group (49%).
 It was started as a Chennai city-specific English news and entertainment channel, broadcast only in Chennai.

 After the Dina Thanthi group took over NDTV Hindu, it rebranded the channel as Thanthi TV.
-Initially it was a Chennai city-specific channel but after the acquisition process was completed, it was rebranded and relaunched on 13 November 2012 as a 24-hour Tamil news channel which serves and broadcasts to Tamil Nadu, India.
+Initially it was a Chennai city-specific channel but after the acquisition, it was rebranded and relaunched on 13 November 2012 as a 24-hour Tamil news channel which serves and broadcasts to Tamil Nadu, India.

 One of the channel's most watched shows is the Kelvikenna Bathil (What is the answer to the question) show, where the show's host interviews various leaders in Tamil Nadu, mainly political leaders.
-Some of its interviewed people include Narendra Modi.

 Election predictions

 Thanthi TV commissioned an extensive pre- and post-poll surveys through Krish Info Media for the 2014 Parliamentary and 2016 Assembly elections in Tamil Nadu.
-The results predicted by the Krish Info Media-Thanti TV combination was the closest to the actual results in both cases.
+The results predicted by the Krish Info Media-Thanti TV combination was claimed to be close to the actual results in both cases.
 The findings of the 2014 polls were telecasted through a show called 40/40 - Narpadhuku Narpadhu.
 The findings of the 2016 polls were telecasted through the widely popular show called "Makkal Yaar Pakkam."
 Both shows were hosted by the former Chief News Editor Rangaraj Pandey and data explained by Krish Info Media's chief Psephologist Arun Krishnamurthy.

+Thanthi One

+Launched in 2024, Thanthi One is an Indian Tamil-language general entertainment satellite television channel featuring mostly dubbed content.